ooni/probe-cli/docs/design/dd-003-step-by-step.md

 When we measure HTTP, there are redirections.
 Each redirection may or may not reuse an existing TCP or QUIC connection.
 Each redirection has an HTTP request and response.
-(Redirections are more complex than it seems because of cookies; not entering into detail but worth mentioning.)
+(Redirections are more complex than it seems because of cookies; not entering into details for now but still worth mentioning.)

 The [OONI data format](https://github.com/ooni/spec/tree/master/data-formats) defines how we archive experiment results as a set of observations.